DagHjermann/harsat_test/README.md

   - https://github.com/osparcomm/HARSAT
   - https://osparcomm.github.io/HARSAT/

-If you are new to HARSAT, start with script 03!
+If you are new to HARSAT, start with script 03 or script 06!